Please ensure Javascript is enabled for purposes of website accessibility

 Registration

-VERY IMPORTANT: You must still sign in and pick up your credential during registration hours.
-You must be credentialed to vote and enter the general session.
-Registration closes before voting begins.
+VERY IMPORTANT: You must still sign in and pick up your credential during credentialing / registration hours of convention.
+You must be credentialed to vote and enter the Saturday and Sunday General Sessions.
+Credentialing & registration closes before voting begins.
 If you do not have proper credentials, you cannot vote — there are no exceptions.

-Onsite Credentialing and registration begins Friday afternoon.
-Please check the schedule to make sure you are in line before credentialing/registration closes for the day.
-Lines in the early afternoon tend to be longer, so you won’t be able to enjoy other convention activities until the lines are more manageable.
-An online schedule will be accessed here.
+On-site credentialing & registration begins Friday afternoon.
+Please check the schedule to make sure you are in line before credentialing & registration closes for the day.
+Lines in the early afternoon tend to be longer, so you won’t be able to enjoy other Convention activities until the lines are more manageable.
+An online schedule can be found here.

-Credentials are issued in a whole rainbow of colors, each indicating a different category: Delegate, Observer, Staff, Volunteers, Press, and Campaign Staff are a few of the credential types you will see during the convention.
-You must have a credential to get into the general session or to vote.
-KEEP YOUR CREDENTIAL ON YOU AT ALL TIMES..
-Registration is closed before voting.
-You must be registered and credentialed BEFORE VOTING OPENS.
+Credentials are issued in a whole rainbow of colors, each indicating a different category: Delegate, Observer, Staff, Volunteers, Press, and Campaign Staff.
+You must have a credential to get into General Session or to vote.
+KEEP YOUR CREDENTIAL ON YOU AT ALL TIMES.
+Registration closes before voting begins, so you must be registered and credentialed BEFORE VOTING OPENS.

 Delegate: A voting member of the Democratic State Central Committee (DSCC) delegate or the delegates.
 As a delegate, part of your responsibility is to bring home what you’ve learned.
-Plan a post-convention presentation to your local club, County Committee, or sub-committee.
-Pre-planning will help you focus during conventions.
+Plan a post-Convention presentation to your local club, County Committee, or sub-committee.
+Pre-planning will help you focus during Convention.
 The delegate is responsible for representing their local organizations as well as keeping their local activists informed.

 Proxy: A person representing a Delegate.
 A Proxy may be chosen from a specific pool of people, depending on the method by which the Delegate was elected or appointed.
-If you are carrying a proxy for someone, make sure to consult with them, check if they’ve paid their annual delegates dues and that they’ve registered for the convection before you submit the proxy form to be approved by the credentials committee.
-For more information about how to proxy, visit: https://cdpconvention.org/register/ and scroll down to the section header “Proxy Information” and click into the proxy submittal form to read more about being a proxy.
+If you are carrying a proxy for someone, make sure to consult with them, check if they’ve paid their annual delegate dues and that they’ve registered for Convention before you submit the proxy form to be approved by the Credentials Committee.
+For more information on how to proxy, visit https://cdpconvention.org/register/ and scroll down to the section header “Proxy Information” and click into the proxy submittal form.

 General Session Seating

 Seating for General Session is divided into 22 CADEM Regions.
-Each region is designated in sections by tall 12ft signs, with the region’s number above the seating section.
+Each region is designated in sections by highly visible signs, listing the region number above the seating section.

 Delegates or their proxies sit in their respective regions; this is important for vote counting.
 (Reminder: Proxies are expected to vote according to the wishes of their delegate).

-Delegate credentials are labeled with the delegate’s name, the Delegate’s DSCC ID, assembly district, senate district, and congressional district, CADEM Region, and will include a space for the delegate’s signature.
+Delegate credentials are labeled with the delegate’s name, DSCC ID, assembly district, senate district, congressional district and CADEM region, and will include a space for the delegate’s signature.

-Note: A Democrat who will be a Proxy will be credentialed as the delegate and will have the delegate’s information, not the Proxy’s information.
+Note: A Democrat who is serving as a proxy will be credentialed as the delegate and will have the delegate’s information, not the proxy’s information on their credential.
 The delegate’s credential will include an orange “Proxy” sticker.
-A Proxy will sign the proxy sticker using their own signature.
+A Proxy will sign the proxy sticker with their signature.

-There is a special seating section for Observers and media, distinct from the voting delegation.
+There are special seating sections for observers and media, distinct from the voting delegation.

 Caucus Meetings

 Caucus meetings take place both Friday and Saturday and may run concurrently.
-If a Caucus interests you but conflicts with another caucus meeting, remember your delegation will work best as a team to cover all of the events — and take notes.
-A schedule can be accessed here.
+If a caucus meeting interests you but conflicts with another caucus meeting, we suggest you work with your delegation as a team to cover all of the events and take notes.
+The schedule can be accessed here.

 REMINDER: Pre-register for your Caucuses online to save time.
-The lines are often long and you’re likely to miss a part of the Caucus meeting waiting to get through registration.
+The lines are often long, and you’re likely to miss a part of the Caucus meeting while waiting to get through registration.

 Caucuses and Paying Caucus Membership Dues

-Each CDP caucus has its own set of Rules and bylaws.emberships of each caucus may expire at different times.
+Each CADEM caucus has its own set of rules and bylaws.
+Membership(s) of each caucus may expire at different times.
 Please check your caucus bylaws to determine when your membership begins and when it will expire.

-CDP Caucus membership can also be paid in advance online.
-This will help avoid otherwise long (time-consuming) lines before meetings.
+CADEM caucus membership can also be paid in advance online.
+This will help avoid long lines before caucus meetings.

 Hospitality Suites

-Friday and Saturday evenings include late-evening hospitality suites by hosted candidates and groups.
+Friday and Saturday evenings include late-evening hospitality suites hosted by candidates and groups.
 The host determines what is available.
-There are usually beverage and appetizers provided, and these are good opportunities to network and socialize.
-They generally run from 10 pm until midnight and delegates are welcome to visit many if not all of the suites.
-All Hospitality Suites are listed on the agenda and will be posted online here: https://cdpconvention.org/schedule/ – before Convention.
+There are usually beverages and appetizers provided, and these are good opportunities to network and socialize.
+They generally run from 10:00 pm until midnight, and delegates are welcome to visit many, if not all, of the suites.
+All Hospitality Suites are listed on the agenda and will be posted online here before Convention.

 SATURDAY/SUNDAY